-It’s worth noting Tom Hardy and Charlize Theoron share an equal title credit; it’s every bit “Imperator Furiosa’s” film as it is Mad Max’s and Theoron’s more than up to the challenge.
-Another surprising cast member is Hugh Keays-Bryne who also played the villain in the first film.
-This time the villain is so good he’ll remind you of no less than the likes of Hannibal Lector and Darth Vader.
-Nicholas Hoult (yes, the kid from About a Boy) is unrecognizable as Nux, the white-faced character who proclaims in the trailers: “Oh, what a day!
+Tom Hardy and Charlize Theoron share equal billing in the opening credits—it’s every bit Imperator Furiosa’s film as it is Max’s.
+Hugh Keays-Bryne, who played Toecutter in the original film, returns as Immortan Joe, a villain who gives Hannibal Lector and Darth Vader a run for their money.
+Nicholas Hoult (yes, the kid from About a Boy) is nearly unrecognizable as Nux, the famished maniac who proclaims in the trailers: “Oh, what a day!
 What a lovely day!”

 I saw this last week, and I think your review is spot on, and I completely agree with the use of the word 'maniacal'.
 Personally I would have liked to have seen more dialogue, but do you think that would have defeated the point of the film?
 I'd be interested to hear your views!